cecibaldoni/PKM-workshop/README.md

 ## PKM Workshop

 Welcome to the **Personal Knowledge Management (PKM) Workshop** repository! <br>
-This repository was created for the workshop "Personal Knowledge Management and Note-Taking Apps"", focusing on strategies for organizing, capturing, and retrieving knowledge effectively. <br>
+This repository was created for the workshop "Personal Knowledge Management and Note-Taking Apps", Presented on December 2nd 2024 for the [IMPRS QBEE](https://imprs-qbee.mpg.de/) Doctoral students. <br>
-The workshop focuses on Logseq and Obsidian.
+The workshop focuses on Logseq and Obsidian, and general note-taking strategies.

 ---